parsonsmatt/command-pattern/monoid.md

 Note:

 This is a nice pattern, but so what?
 Why do we care about it?
-The first, and somewhat less compelling reason, is that it can provide a very nice and familiar API.
-Just like you can say to a coworker "This is a factory"
+The first is that it can provide a very nice and familiar API.
+Just like you can say to a coworker "This is a factory", you can say "this is a monoid", and they'll know you can combine it without worrying about order.

 # Java